Yukon-Literacy-Coalition/ylc_website_v2/src/_community-initiatives/2020-07-20-the-very-first-initiative.md

         We have supported a facilitator in Carcross to offer a traditional medicine and planting program, a facilitator in Teslin to offer a community carpentry program that made benches for their community, and facilitators from Mayo ran a food security program which provided the local daycare with a garden bed and planting supplies.

-        We are currently running a quilting/sewing program in Watson Lake, and a painting program in Carmacks for adults and Youth.
+        We are currently running a quilting/sewing program in Watson Lake, and a painting program in Carmacks for adults and youth.
 For more information contact Darby at darby.macwilliam@yukonliteracy.com
       images:
         - image: /uploads/aa43f37b-0d76-4e9c-9c36-62ed5a4c92bf.jpeg
         - image: /uploads/07c7f40e-2352-4345-b8d3-d45bb761f144.jpeg